jnwei-zz/neural_reaction_fingerprint/master_run/4_Train_Optimization/readme.txt

 single_run.py :
     - Code for production run once hyperparameters have been selected
+    - requires fp1_reaction_estimator in neuralfingerprint ; this file is a copy of the same file in the 3_Hyperopt_training directory

 fancy_cmat_gen.py :
     - Code for generating a confusion matrix of the cross-validation data